c-Stats/mlb_webscrapper/README.md

 ```

-Onces this is done, you can call the webscrapper, i.e.:
+Once this is done, you can call the webscrapper, i.e.:

 ``` python